Understand and Overcome the Aches and Pains of Winter!

 Why does this happen?
 The answers are surprisingly more simple than you may think!

 When the temperature drops, your brain decides (quite rightly) that your blood is far more important to your vital organs than your extremities.
-This means that blood flow to your joints, muscles and skin is restricted as blood is shunted internally towards your heart, lungs and other important organs keeping you healthy and alive.
+This means that blood flow to your joints, muscles, and skin is restricted as blood is shunted internally towards your heart, lungs and other important organs keeping you healthy and alive.
 The reduction of blood flow into your muscles leaves them cooler and less pliable than usual, making them more likely to tense up and contract.
-The increased tension in your muscles in turn causes the joints to which they attach to feel stiff and immobile .
-Unfortunately when joints and muscles feel stiff and sore, the tendency is to move them less.
+The increased tension in your muscles, in turn, causes the joints to which they attach to feel stiff and immobile.
+Unfortunately, when joints and muscles feel stiff and sore, the tendency is to move them less.
 This further decreases blood flow into the area and allows the tight muscles to stay that way, resulting in the development of painful, unpleasant trigger points.
 Symptoms of this can range from headaches, neck pain and lower back pain; to general muscle and joint aches and pains.
-Often people with arthritis or degenerative changes in their joints experience these symptoms more as the tightening and stiffening of muscles further aggravates their underlying condition.
+Often people with arthritis or degenerative changes in their joints experience these symptoms more as the tightening and stiffening of muscles further aggravate their underlying condition.
 It has been suggested that the drop in barometric pressure during the winter months also contributes to the increased experience of pain in people with arthritis.

 Here’s what you can do this winter to manage those aches and pains:

 Since your blood isn’t doing a good job of keeping your muscles warm, it is up to you!
 Dress the part and darn yourself with thick socks, coats, scarfs, and boots to keep your muscles warm and supple.

 After sleeping or long periods of inactivity, give your muscles a stretch to prevent them from tightening up and shortening.
 Consistency is key, so try to incorporate stretching into your daily routine.